Gayhurst

 Gayhurst is a village and civil parish in the unitary authority area of the City of Milton Keynes, Buckinghamshire, England.
-It is about two and a half miles NNW of Newport Pagnell.
+It is about 2.5 mi NNW of Newport Pagnell, and 5 mi north of Central Milton Keynes.

 The village name is an Old English language word meaning 'wooded hill where goats are kept'.
 In the Domesday Book in 1086 it was recorded as Gateherst; later names include Goathurst.
 At that time the manor was owned by Bishop Odo of Bayeux.

 History

 In 1582, Queen Elizabeth I made a grant of Gayhurst Manor "in the event of its reversion to the Crown" to Sir Francis Drake, but there is no record that he ever received it.
 The house once belonged to Sir Everard Digby (1578–1606), one of the conspirators in the Gunpowder Plot of 1605.
 His son, Sir Kenelm Digby (1603–1665), was an English courtier, diplomat, natural philosopher and astrologer.
 He was born at Gayhurst.

 Gayhurst had an outstation from the Bletchley Park codebreaking establishment, where one of the Bombes used to decode German Enigma messages in World War Two were housed.